arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 Within machine learning, many techniques can be described as one of two basic kinds of models: **supervised** and **unsupervised**.

-Supervised models are focused on prediction; there are input variables and a specific output variable that the model attempts to predict.
+Supervised models are focused on an outcome; there are input variables and a specific output variable that the model attempts to predict.
 For example, a model that uses data from electronic health records to predict which patients will need to be seen again within a month after discharge would be a supervised model.

 Unsupervised models, on the other hand, don't have a true outcome.